+As already mentioned, the framework of interest in this paper is that of moral hazard, \textit{i.e.} when the government does not observe the efforts of the population, and must therefore find an optimal incentive scheme.
+However, in order to test the relevance of this incentive scheme, it is important to compare our results with those obtained in two more traditional settings: $(i)$ a benchmark case, when the government does not interfere, and $(ii)$ when there is no moral hazard (\textit{first-best case}), and therefore the government can enforce the optimal transmission rate on the population.

+\begin{enumerate}[label=$(\roman*)$] \item When the government does not interfere, \textit{i.e.} without tax and testing policy, it suffices to solve \eqref{pb:agent_informal} for $\alpha=1$ and $\chi=0$.
+Since we assumed that $U(0) = 0$, the optimisation problem faced by the population boils down to the following standard control problem, whose associated PDE will be given by \eqref{eq:HJB_benchmark}

-Another interesting case to compare our results with, corresponds to the so--called first--best case.
-This is the best--possible scenario where the government can enforce whichever interaction rate $\beta\in\Bc$ it desires, and simply has to satisfy the participation constraint of the population.
-From the practical point of view, this could correspond to a situation where the government would be able to track every individual and force them to stop interacting.
-The problem faced by the government is then
+\item The first-best case is the best possible scenario where the government can enforce whichever interaction rate $\beta\in\Bc$ it desires, and simply has to satisfy the participation constraint of the population.
+From the practical point of view, this could correspond to a situation where the government is able to track every individual and force them to stop interacting.
+In this case, the problem faced by the government is